 Hezbollah may also be involved in trafficking drugs through Syria into Jordan.
 Since the beginning of 2022 alone, Jordan's army has expanded its operations to confront drug trafficking at its border.
 The army foiled attempts to smuggle 16 million amphetamine-type Captagon pills and killed 30 smugglers at the border with Syria, said Jordan's army.
 The smugglers are said to be increasing the sophistication of their drug smuggling operations by employing drones.
-While the origin of the pills was not clear, Captagon is mostly manufactured in Lebanon, and Hezbollah is known to be involved in smuggling the drug out of its country to finance its operations.
-The drug may also be produced in Iraq and Syria.
+While the origin of the pills was not clear, Captagon is mostly manufactured in Lebanon and Syria, and Hezbollah is known to be involved in smuggling the drug out of its country to finance its operations.
+A Syrian opposition website reported in May 2022 that Hezbollah operatives from Baalbek had arrived in the southwestern Syrian city Al-Suwayada to oversee the construction of a small Captagon factory.